We're giving you the chance to win back the value of your meal - every time you dine this month!

 How to plan a private dinner: A complete guide to hosting a memorable event

 You may have it in your head that private dining is only for special occasions, and whilst we definitely recommend it for those celebratory moments, it works for a whole host of events.
-Private dining is the perfect middleground, when you're wanting something a bit more substantial than a restaurant table but aren't quite prepared to go the whole hog and hire out an entire venue.
-Sometimes it's just nice to do something special, whether that be for a bridal shower or a corporate meeting, an occasion to get the whole group together and let someone else take care of the cooking (and the cleaning!)
+Sometimes it's just nice to do something special, whether that be for a bridal shower or a corporate meeting, it’s an occasion to get the whole group together and let someone else take care of the cooking (and the cleaning!)

 YOU MIGHT ALSO LIKE

-As it turns out there are more stages involved in the process than you might first expect.
-It really all comes down to the advanced planning that goes into each event with all those behind the scenes considerations that can really make or break your dinner.
-Whilst some of the items below might seem obvious, we’ve gotten down to the nitty gritty to make sure nothing gets missed and allow your dinner to go off without a hitch.
+But that flexibility can leave us a little stumped when thinking about how to make the first steps to plan a dinner party.
+As it turns out, there are more stages involved in the process than you might first expect.
+It really all comes down to the advanced planning that goes into each event, with all those behind-the-scenes considerations that can really make or break your dinner.
+Whilst some of the items below might seem obvious, we’ve gotten down to the nitty-gritty to make sure nothing gets missed and allow your dinner to go off without a hitch.

 1. Define your purpose